danielwbeebe/My-News-Bubble-App/readme.md

 ## What is 'My News Bubble'?

-'My News Bubble' is an app in which users can register and create a unqiue profile and then select from a menu of news sources to read the top news story from that source.
+'My News Bubble' is an app in which users can register and create a unqiue selection of favorite news sources.

 When a user logs in, the app lists over a dozen major news sources to choose from.
-The user simply has to click a button to add the news source to that users 'bubble' and then read the title and summary of the top story from the article.
-A photo from the article will also appear, as well as a link to the original news source.
+The user simply has to click a button to add the news source to that user's 'bubble'.
+The user is then redirected to the bubble and can read the article; or the user can navigate back to the menu of source options and continue adding news sources.

+After the user has read an article, the user can remove a news article by clicking a button beneath the article.

 The app is deployed at: https://news-bubble.herokuapp.com/